cursorless-dev/cursorless-talon/docs/customization.md

 ### Removing a term

-If you'd like to remove an action, scope type, etc, you can simply set the spoken form in the first column to `-`.
+If you'd like to remove an action, scope type, etc, you can simply set the spoken form in the first column to any thing starting with `-`.
 Please don't delete any lines, as that will trigger cursorless to automatically add the spoken form back on talon restart.